JervisTetch/dezentrale/README.md

 `source .venv/bin/activate`

 To install all dependencies, run `make develop` in that directory (at the same level as manage.py and the Makefile is).

+Note: if an error is occurring, you can download all packages via `pip3 install [package]` on your own, these can be found in the *requirements.txt*.

 All you have to do now is to setup the database with the migations, create a superuser and run the development server:

 `make migrate`